CSFM93/impulse/README.md

 ![](./extensionAssets/gifs/call-change.gif)

 > Note: To call smart contracts you should create in your project's root directory a file named `impulse.json`, and inside it declare your view and change methods.
-For more information on how to declare the methods please read the impulse.json.md file.
+For more information on how to declare the methods please read this [document](https://github.com/CSFM93/impulse/blob/main/impulse.json.md).

 **Account Management**